kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 What does this mean?

-Adding is_heading and is_list_item had only a very minor effect—slight bump in direction and title f1, but a tiny drop in accuracy (possibly just noise).
+Adding is_heading and is_list_item had only a very minor effect—a slight bump in direction and title f1, but a tiny drop in accuracy (possibly just noise).

 No evidence of harm: Performance didn't decrease.